jmoyers/compilers/finite_automata.md

 * **Deterministic**: For each input, you can only take one path (no ε moves)
 * **Nondeterministic**: For each input, you can take many paths (can hae ε moves)

 We can also use ε-moves to describe any kind of multiple choice route.
-So the below state diagrams simulate each other.
+The below state diagrams simulate each other.

 ![epsilon move](epsilon-move.png)

+* DFA = one path through the state graph to acceptance
+* NFA = can choose from many paths through state graph to acceptance
+* For NFA, As long as there is one possible path to acceptance, an input is accepted

+Due to the fact that there are multiple paths, a single input could get itself into multiple states.
+The state table shown way above for deterministic finite automata can be made with NFA, but each entry is a SET of possible states.

+* NFA = smaller (because they're ambiguous)
+* DFA = faster to execute (because there are no choices)
+* You **can convert a NFA INTO a DFA**

+Regular expressions are generally nondeterministic.
+So for implementation purposes we convert them to NFAs then into DFAs.

+### Regexp to NFA

+Finally, we can talk a bit about implementation.

+1. Lexical Specification →
+2. Regular Expressions →
+3. Nondeterminstic Finite Automata →
+4. Deterministic Finite Automata →
+5. Table-driven Implementation of Deterministic Finite Automata

 This looks promising: http://ivanzuzak.info/noam/webapps/fsm_simulator/